bmolnar91/workbook/module_web_with_python.md

 - A technique used to maintain the _confidentiality_ of data by converting the data into an undecipherable format.
 - At its core, encryption is all about asserting identity and protecting data integrity.
 - The origin of encrypted messages can be _traced_, thus facilitating _authentication_ of the message source.
-- In case the data gets leaked, it’s easy to trace the source.
-In other words, it’s easy to trace who did it and when, thus making auditing for accountability easy.
+- In case the data gets leaked, it's easy to trace the source.
+In other words, it's easy to trace who did it and when, thus making auditing for accountability easy.
 It helps in resolving security breaches efficiently.
 - Only intended parties with the right private key can read the data.
 - Use encryption whenever you **need** to get the input data back out.
 If you're storing credit card numbers, you need to get them back out at some point, but don't want to store them plain text.
 So instead, store the encrypted version and keep the _key_ as safe as possible.

 Hashing:

 - A string of numbers generated to confirm the _integrity_ of data through hashing algorithms.
-- Unlike encryption, hashing serves as a checksum to ensure that a particular piece of data or a file hasn’t been altered.
+- Unlike encryption, hashing serves as a checksum to ensure that a particular piece of data or a file hasn't been altered.
 - Hashing is the most suitable way to securely store **passwords**.
 - Hashing is helpful in comparing a value with a stored value, hence avoiding _duplication_.
 This can be done by storing the hash with a _salt_, and then with any future login attempts, hash the passwords that the users enter and compare it with the stored hash.
 - Hashing is used in a variety of digital certificates, including _SSL certificates_.